apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/welcome.md

 > The incubating version of the normalized cache is not stable and is subject to change.
 It is recommended to experiment with it in
 > non-critical projects/modules, or behind a feature flag.
+>
+> In particular,
+> - there are no guarantees about the format of the cached data, so you should assume that it may be lost when upgrading
+> - performance and size may not be optimal

 {style="warning"}

 Add the dependencies to your project.